// SerpApi Alternative

 Grab a Free Key

-Sign up and get 1,000 credits instantly — no card required.
+Sign up and get 1,000 one-time signup credits with no card required.
 Drop your DataBlue key right next to your SerpApi one in your environment file.
 Nothing else changes yet.

 02